ML4GW/aframe/pipeline/README.md

 Most of the DAG cannot be determined up front: the number of strain-fetching jobs depends on what segments DQSegDB returns, and the number of waveform/inference branches depends on which segments are long enough to analyze.
-In the law framework this was handled by `create_branch_map()` computed at runtime.
 Snakemake's equivalent is the [checkpoint](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#data-dependent-conditional-execution) mechanism, and the pipeline uses it in three places: